 - In the episode "Lo Scandalo", Kreiger is called in to dispose of a corpse in Malory's apartment.

 Archer: He literally might be, yes.

-- Marvin the Martian's "Earth-shattering kaboom" was a literal metaphor.
+- Marvin the Martian's "Earth-shattering kaboom" in "Hare-Way to the Stars" was a literal metaphor.
 Then it became metaphorical again — the Trope name for the explosion of a whole planet or moon (or humongous spacecraft), not just the Earth.

 - In The Cleveland Show, Mr. Waterman is trying to find the rest of his Santa costume: